 A couple of years ago I found out about this up and coming new app store called Aptoide TV.
-Since then it’s gone on to become one of the most popular alternatives to the Google Play Store.
+Since then it’s become one of the most popular alternatives to the Google Play Store.

 But here’s what I really like about Aptoide: they have an entire version of their app store that’s specifically for Android TV and TV boxes!